bentheiii/envolved/docs/basevar.rst

     An :class:`EnvVar` subclass that interfaces with a multiple environment variables, combining them into a single object.

-    When the value is retrieved, all its :attr:`args` are retrieved, and are then used as keyword variables on the EnvVar's :attr:`type`.
+    When the value is retrieved, all its :attr:`args` and :attr:`pos_args` are retrieved, and are then used as keyword variables on the
+    EnvVar's :attr:`type`.

     .. property:: type